-Called as the fort of Victory, Jaigarh Fort is another from awesome places to see in Jaipur.
-It is famous for its world’s largest cannon on wheels and for significant structure of the medieval period – Diva Burj that has been maintained very well over the year.
-Don’t miss to see the watch tower that offers a scintillating view over the plains.
+Called the Fort of Victory, Jaigarh Fort is another awesome place to see in Jaipur.
+It is famous for its world’s largest cannon on wheels and for the significant structure of the medieval period – Diva Burj that has been maintained very well over the year.
+Don’t miss to see the watchtower that offers a scintillating view over the plains.

 Jal Mahal – Palace beneath Water

 Adding extra beauty to Lake Man Sagar, Jal Mahal is a must to see attraction during your Jaipur trip.
-It is one of the best places to see where 5-storey palace has 4 storeys beneath the surface of water – offering a unique underwater viewing experience.
-Not to mention the architecture – presenting the fusion of Mughal and Rajputana Style.
-Water is very clear; while the scenic view of the surrounding Aravalis make the palace look stunning – mainly in night.
+It is one of the best places to see where a 5-storey palace has 4 storeys beneath the surface of the water – offering a unique underwater viewing experience.
+Not to mention the architecture – presenting the fusion of Mughal and Rajputana style.
+The water is very clear; while the scenic view of the surrounding Aravalis make the palace look stunning – mainly at night.

 Nahargarh Fort – High Up on the Aravali Hills

 Situated high up on the Aravali Hills, it is famous for its enchanting sunset views overlooking the entire Jaipur.
-The beautiful fort is also a one stop picnic spot.
-Nahargarh Fort is famous for offering you amazing view of Jaipur.
+The beautiful fort is also a one-stop picnic spot.
+Nahargarh Fort is famous for offering you an amazing view of Jaipur.
 It looks amazing when beautifully lit at night.

 City Palace – Presenting the Real Architectural Style of Rajputana, Mughal and Europe

-Another must see attraction to explore during your honeymoon or any kind of other holidays in Jaipur, City Palace is known for serene combination of rich Rajasthani and Mughal Architecture.
-Your will see intricately designed peacock gates that are one of its kind and the palace has vast courtyards, gardens and museums along with an art gallery and fascinating display of royal customers and old weapons to keep you busy for more hours.
+Another must-see attraction to explore during your honeymoon or any kind of other holidays in Jaipur, City Palace is known for its serene combination of rich Rajasthani and Mughal Architecture.
+You will see intricately designed peacock gates that are one of a kind and the palace has vast courtyards, gardens and museums along with an art gallery and fascinating display of royal customers and old weapons to keep you busy for more hours.

 Rambagh Palace – Now the Heritage Hotel